marius-tw/pact-example/README.md

 ## run PACT tests locally

-First we need to run the contract-test at the consumer-application to create the contract-json
+First we need to run the contract-test at the consumer-applications to create the contract-json

+### backend-consumer-application

-`pushd shopping-cart-service && ./gradlew contractTest && popd` will run the consumer contract-tests and create a contract-json
+`pushd shopping-cart-service && ./gradlew contractTest && popd` will run the consumer contract-tests for the backend-consumer and create a contract-json

+### frontend-consumer-application

+`pushd storage-ui && npm run contract-test && popd` will run the consumer contract-tests for the frontend-consumer and create a contract-json

+> It might be that the local test-provider, that is being started on port 8099, did not ramp down completely.
+> Then the contract-test in `storage-ui` might not work.
+To fix that check whether there is a process occupying
+> 8099 and end it.

+### Copy contracts to use it at the provider-application-codebase

 After the contract-json has been created we copy the contract to the provider-application's test-resources directory

 `cp shopping-cart-service/contracts/CartApplication-StorageApplication.json storage-service/contracts/`

+`cp storage-ui/contracts/storageui-storageservice.json storage-service/contracts/`

-With those contracts we can run the provider's contract tests against the created contract-json with
+With those contracts we can run the provider's contract tests against the created contract-json's with

 `pushd storage-service && ./gradlew contractTest && popd` will start the provider contract-tests